khoih-prog/React_Generic/README.md

  5. Add support to RP2040-based boards such as RASPBERRY_PI_PICO, using [**Arduino-mbed RP2040** core](https://github.com/arduino/ArduinoCore-mbed)
  6. Add support to RP2040-based boards such as RASPBERRY_PI_PICO, using [**Earle Philhower's arduino-pico** core](https://github.com/earlephilhower/arduino-pico)
  7. Add support to Teensy
+ 8. Add astyle using `allman` style.
+Restyle the library

 ---
 ---